alex4108/scLikesDownloader/README.md

 +++ How to use +++

-Step 1: Install python
+* Install python
-Step 2: Download scLikesDownloader
+* Download scLikesDownloader
-Step 3: Extract the ZIP (if downloading via the web) Step 4: Run the Script
+* Extract the ZIP (if downloading via the web)
+* Run the Script

 Tested in Python 2.7 / Windows 7: Successful with 865 public likes